verlok/vanilla-lazyload/README.md

 ### Lazy background images

-> **When to use**: your images are set as CSS background images instead of real `img`, but you still want to lazily load them.
+> **Use case**: your images are set as CSS background images instead of real `img`, but you still want to lazily load them.

 HTML